Ishushan02/Argoverse-2-Motion-Trajectory-Prediction/README.md

 ## 🚀 Overview

-**Model M** is the final architecture selected for trajectory prediction in multi-agent scenarios.
+**Transformer Model** is the final architecture selected for trajectory prediction in multi-agent scenarios.
 It combines the most effective components from prior model iterations (A, B, and F), leading to improved encoding of agent dynamics and better generalization across diverse scenes.

 This model was used for **preliminary benchmarking** and serves as a strong baseline for future experiments.